yvanvds/yvanvds.github.io/_posts/2017-12-09-msvc-crossplatform-development-Part-11.md

 ![Screenshot]({{ "/images/msvc_part11_1.png" | absolute_url }})

+## Add SWIG

 The previous .NET libraries were linked to the `DemoTools.Windows.Native` library.
 In order to use that library from within a .NET library, we had to add `Generate.NET/DemoTools_wrap.cxx` to the library.
 This library will be built upon the `DemoTools.Android.Native` library, so we will need to add the same file to this Android library.

+## Configure the project

-Once that is done, the Android .NET libraray can be configured:
+Once that is done, the Android .NET library can be configured:

 1. Delete `Class1.cs`.